 With respect to the Contracting Parties' obligations to file their audited financial statements within six months of the end of the Contracting Party's fiscal year, if audited financial statements of a Contracting Party were not available to be filed within such time period, the Contracting Party typically provided certain financial information and operating data by the specified date but most of the Contracting Parties did not file formal unaudited financial statements by such date.
-The Contracting Parties timely filed their respective audited financial statements when available (after local government approval) except as to the following: the audited financial statements for the City of Cedar Hill, Texas for the fiscal years ending 2011, 2013 and 2014 were filed with EMMA on 8/6/2012, 8/21/2014 and 8/11/2015, respectively; the audited financial statements for the City of DeSoto, Texas for the fiscal years ending 2011 and 2012 and 5/2/2014, respectively; and the audited financial statements for the City of Duncanville, Texas for the fiscal years ending 2011 and 2012 were filed with EMMA on 8/6/2012 and 6/13/2013, respectively.
+The Contracting Parties timely filed their respective audited financial statements when available (after approval) except as follows: the audited financial statements for the City of Cedar Hill, Texas for the fiscal year ending 2014 were filed with EMMA on 8/11/2015 and the audited financial statements for the City of Ferris, Texas for the fiscal year ending 2017 were filed with EMMA on 8/30/2018.
+The City of Ferris, Texas filed its annual financial information and operating data for fiscal year ending 2018 on March 30, 2019 and in that filing indicated that the audited financial statements for the 2018 fiscal year were not completed and that the audited financial statements will be posted once they are available.
+As of the date of this Official Statement, the City has not received its 2018 audited financial statements.
 In most instances, the applicable Contracting Party did not file a notice of late filing.
-The referenced filing dates for the audited financial statements are the earliest dates for which such financial statements were filed on EMMA and such financial statements may not have been immediately linked to the applicable System revenue bonds.
+The filing dates for the audited financial statements of certain financial statements may not have been immediately linked to the applicable System revenue bonds.